How to sharpen

 Double edged knives: sharpen your knife at around 15 to 20 degrees until it gets a burr.

 Single edged knives: put the entire back side on the whetstone, and sharpen it lightly to remove a burr.
-Make sure your whetstone is flat.

 6. Finish